ay-lab/mustache/README.md

 mustache -f ./chr21_5kb.RAWobserved -b ./chr21_5kb.KRnorm -c 21 -r 5kb -o chr21_out.tsv
 ```

-Where -f is the raw contact map, -b is the normalization vector, -c is the subject chromosome, -r is the resolution, and -o is the output file.
+Where -f is the raw contact map, -b is the bias (normalization vector) file, -c is the subject chromosome, -r is the resolution, and -o is the output file.

 #### Example for running Mustache with a .hic file.